jeremytammik/tbc/a/2012_dll_paradise.md

 Please be aware that the Revit development team is looking at possible [options for moving the Revit API forward from .NET 4.8](https://thebuildingcoder.typepad.com/blog/2023/08/15-years-polygon-areas-and-net-core.html#3) as we speak.
-With the approach described here, you can move ahead today and solve other DLL cnflict issues as well.
+With the approach described here, you can move ahead today and address other DLL conflicts as well.

 ####<a name="3"></a> Interprocess Communication: Strategies and Best Practices